rxantos/tubras/tools/irrb/doc/object_panel.rst

 Irrlicht scene node types such as Billboard, Volumetric Light, and Water Surface nodes will need to be explicitly set in the **Type** field of the object panel because Blender doesn't have a corresponding object type.
-What's more is if your application contains a custom scene node type, irrB allows you set a custom scene node type.
+What's more is if your application contains a custom scene node type, **irrB** allows you set a custom scene node type.

-The object panel also contains an easy to use field for explicitly controlling whether or not an object is exported by irrB.
+The object panel also contains an easy to use field for explicitly controlling whether or not an object is exported by **irrB**.
 By default all objects in Blender's visible layers are exported.
 There are occasions where it isn't desirable to export all objects in a visible layer.
 A good example of this would be when a scene contains a mesh that has been added in order